Explain What Is Meant By The Term Mechanical Advantage.

 • Pulley System: IMA = Number of supporting ropes

 Using distances is often simpler than measuring forces, particularly in situations where precise force measurement is difficult.
-However, it's essential to remember that IMA represents an ideal scenario; the actual mechanical advantage (AMA) will always be less due to frictional losses.
+Even so, it's essential to remember that IMA represents an ideal scenario; the actual mechanical advantage (AMA) will always be less due to frictional losses.

 • Considering Efficiency: The relationship between actual mechanical advantage (AMA) and ideal mechanical advantage (IMA) is defined by efficiency: